 In some data fields, data can be uploaded from a spreadsheet on your computer.
 In such cases, a template is available for download.
 The template includes default data (for example, the default building types) in a structured tabular format.
 This template will help you prepare your data.
 Use the template to structure your own data.
-Once you are satisfied with the table, you can add it to the Manager, and the contents will be visible.
+Once you are satisfied with the table, you can add it to the data manager, and the contents will be visible.

 To access the template, complete the following steps:

 - Open the data manager.

-- Click the field in which you want to upload data.
+- Click the section in which you want to upload data.